oli-d/nova/README.md

 1. the need to split a long running execution into various parts and emit artificial "sub events", and
-1. improper event processing can easily block your one and only thread, rendering the whole service unresponsive
+1. improper event processing can easily block your one and only thread, rendering the whole service unresponsive.

-Therefore we changed the philosophy (and implementation) of the library and based it on RxJava (2.0) to promote a fully reactive way of programming.
+Therefore, we changed the philosophy (and implementation) of the library and based it on RxJava (2.0) to promote a fully reactive way of programming.